-A TD1 is simply a form used to calculate how much tax should be withheld from your payments.
+A TD1 is simply a form used to calculate how much tax should be withheld from your income.

 Employers and pension payers are most likely to request you fill out this form so they can figure out how much tax to retain from their payouts and send it along to the Canada Revenue Agency (CRA).